adcura/hypervoxel/README.md

 Heres a link to the project video:  https://youtu.be/PN4msrULoz0

+The slide deck used in the video is here, and the images show aspects of the app user interface.

 This tool allows **conversion of common 3d data formats** into very large point based (voxel) datasets.
 The client tools include methods for geo-locating data of any kind.
 The conversion tool was used to create a proof of concept dataset starting with government data, converted to point cloud. https://github.com/adcura/udSDKSamples